Extra 1 ~ A Day in the Museum

 “True, Kira.
 But some people really prefer insta-food…”

 “How could they?”
 I blurt out blinking.
-“Oh… right… they haven’t tasted your delicious meals,” I smile.
+“Oh… right… they haven’t tasted your delicious meals,” I add smiling.

 “But, at least, let me help you more, Aia.”